AstarNetwork/astar-docs/docs/use/how-to-guides/layer-1/dapp-staking/for-devs/manage-dApp-Staking.md

 1. **Name** — your project's display name
 2. **Project URL** — a link to your website or product
-3. **Contact address** — pre-filled with your registered smart contract address; do not change this unless instructed
+3. **Contract address** — pre-filled with your registered smart contract address; do not change this unless instructed
 4. **Description** — a full description of your project (supports Markdown; use the **Preview** tab to review)
 5. **Project logo** — upload a logo image